Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Evaluation of Identifying missing Relevant Persona

-To empirically evaluate the task of identifying unknown relevant personas, we conduct a series of experiments designed to answer three key questions; RQ1: How well can leading LLMs identify unknown relevant personas from context?
-RQ2: What cognitive patterns or differences emerge in their performance, especially compared to humans?
-RQ3: Can effective prompting strategies enhance model performance on this task?
+To empirically evaluate the task of identifying missing relevant personas, we conduct a series of experiments using LLMs (\S~\ref{sec:models}) to identify missing relevant persona and evaluating the indentified persona via various metrics (\S~\ref{sec:metrics}).
+Specifically, we answer the three research questions; RQ1: How well can leading LLMs identify missing relevant personas from context? (\S~\ref{mainRe}); RQ2: What cognitive patterns or differences emerge in their performance, especially compared to humans? (\S~\ref{cognitive}); RQ3: Can effective instruction strategies enhance model performance on this task? (\S~\ref{ablation}).